-Counseling is what we do with many of our clients.
-They come to us with a problem or an unrealized hope, sometimes they are at an impasse in their lives —with themselves or others important to them.
-We hear the issues, we evaluate how our client have sought change and we “counsel.”
+Clients come to Shelly with a problem or an unrealized hope.
+Sometimes they are at an impasse in their lives —with themselves or others important to them.
+Shelly hears the issues, evaluates how the client may have sought change and then counsels.

-We’ve seen clients who have had bad experiences with other counselors.
-This often boils down to one of two things: the therapist was biased, had set views and the client felt unrelated to as a person; or they just sat there, listening passively and never fully engaged the client.
-We try to ask the right questions, make the right comments, give our point of view where we think helpful and try to leverage the discussion to some more meaningful level.
-We want our client to actually learn something more about themselves, and those they love.
-We want our clients to feel our sessions together are worthwhile.
+Occasionally, clients have had a bad experience with other counselors.
+This often boils down to one of two things: the therapist was biased, had set views and the client felt unrelated to as a person; or the counselor just sat there, listening passively and never fully engaged the client.
+Shelly tries to ask the right questions, make the right comments, give a point of view where it might be helpful, and tries to leverage the discussion to a more meaningful level.
+He wants his client to actually learn something more about themselves, and those they love.

-We can and do offer sessions by telephone, email and skype for those clients who can’t come to our offices because of distance, business travel, illness, or those stuck at home with small children.
+Shelly can offer sessions by telephone, email and skype for those clients who can’t come to the offices because of distance, business travel, illness, or care-giving.

-For more information on any of the techniques described here, we welcome you to contact us.
+For more information on any of the techniques described here contact Shelly.